Aeropostal Alas de Centroamerica

 Aeropostal Alas de Centroamerica was a low-cost airline based in San José, Costa Rica.
-Its main base was Juan Santamaría International Airport, San José.
+Its main hub was Juan Santamaría International Airport.

 History

 The airline was established in 2003 in San José by Aeropostal Alas de Venezuela.
-It started operations in 2005.
+It started operations in October 2005.
 It ceased operations in 2007.

 Fleet

-Aeropostal Alas de Centroamerica consisted of the following aircraft (at March 2007):
+Aeropostal Alas de Centroamerica consisted of the following aircraft (by March 2007):